njenganelson/digital-academy/README.md

-Building Websites With HTML, CSS, and JavaScript: Getting Started Tools
+Building Websites With HTML, CSS

+Getting Started Tools

 The following tools help make easier to work with sample code.

 git: A tool for managing source code
 Visual Studio Code: A source code editor
-Live Server: A simple web server utility for Visual Studio Code Echo Post: A simple Node.js server utility that displays post data.

 Setup
 If you installed git you can clone the code to your machine, or download a ZIP of all the files directly.